Honey Grove Independent School District

 Honey Grove Independent School District is a 2A public school district based in Honey Grove, Texas, United States.

 History

 On July 1, 1987, Windom Independent School District merged into Honey Grove ISD, and as a result the district was renamed the Honey Grove Consolidated Independent School District.

 The district built a new high school and a new track during the 2008-09 school year.
 Honey Grove is recognized for its academic achievement.
 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
 In addition to Honey Grove, the district also serves the town of Windom.
 Located in Fannin County, a small portion of the district extends into Lamar County.

 Schools

+Honey Grove ISD operates three schools: